bseibel/akka-persistence-bdb/README.md

 ## Installation
-Compile and publish locally `sbt publishLocal`, then include as a dependency:
+Add the following lines to your build.sbt:

+    resolvers += "bseibel at bintray" at "http://dl.bintray.com/bseibel/release"

-    libraryDependencies += "com.github.bseibel" %% "akka-persistence-bdb" % "0.1-SNAPSHOT"
+    libraryDependencies += "com.github.bseibel" %% "akka-persistence-bdb" % "1.0"

+This version of the plugin is compiled with Scala 2.10.3

 ## Configuration